BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Methodology

 \subsection{Preliminaries}

-The spiking neural network (SNN) is the counterpart of conventional deep neural networks, where the core unit is the spiking neuron, which converts input data into spike trains to mimic biologically plausible neurons.
+SNNs are the counterpart of conventional DNNs, where the core unit is the spiking neuron, which converts input data into spike trains to mimic biologically plausible neurons.
 The most popular model for simulating biological neurons in SNNs is the Leaky Integrate-and-Fire (LIF) model~\cite{maass1997networks}.
 LIF neurons take inputs from one layer of an SNN model and fire a spike to the next layer when the membrane potential of the neurons exceeds a threshold.
 The working principle of an LIF neuron can be described by Equation~\ref{eq:lif_eq}.

 where $V(t)$ is the membrane potential, $I(t)$ is the input to the neuron at time $t$, $R$ is the membrane resistance, $\tau$ is the membrane time constant, and $V_{rest}$ is the resting potential.

 When the membrane potential $V(t)$ exceeds a certain threshold $V_{thr}$, the neuron fires a spike $S(t)$ at time $t$ followed by a reset value $V_{reset}$ for $V(t)$.
 Therefore, two main hyperparameters can dictate the LIF neurons: the membrane potential threshold $V_{thr}$ and the membrane time constant $\tau$.
 Although both hyperparameters in most cases are chosen by the model provider, there are approaches that make them learnable, such as in parametric LIF~\cite{fang2021incorporating}, where the membrane time constant $\tau$ is learned alongside the weights for improved temporal representation.
 All of this information propagation is performed simultaneously across multiple timesteps and averaged at the end to construct the final output layer.
 Due to the spiking neurons, SNNs can operate on sparse spike events, which consume significantly less power than traditional neural networks.
 However, their performance heavily depends on these hyperparameters, which creates opportunities for malicious manipulation.